Home » Atlanta » Atlanta Zoo tickets

 The West End Station and the King Memorial Station are closest to the Atlanta Zoo.

-Both these paid parking lots are close to the zoo, and you can walk the distance in 2 to 4 minutes.
+These paid parking lots are near the zoo, and you can walk the distance in 2 to 4 minutes.

 The parking fee is $3 for an hour and capped at a maximum of $12 for the entire day.